 Donations in Support of the World Court of Human Rights

-The World Court of Human Rights Development Project’s fiscal agent, the World Citizenship Foundation, has been granted 501(c)(3) status by the United States Internal Revenue Service.
+The World Court of Human Rights Development Project’s fiscal agent, the World Citizenship Foundation, in Washington, DC, has been granted 501(c)(3) status by the United States Internal Revenue Service.
 This means that donations to the World Court of Human Rights Development Project are tax deductible for United States federal and state tax purposes.
-Even if you are not a tax domiciliary of the United States, however, you may still be able to receive significant tax benefits from a donation to the World Court of Human Rights Development Project, and we encourage you to explore this possibility with your local tax authorities and/or your tax adviser.
+Even if you are not a tax domiciliary of the United States, however, you may still be able to receive tax benefits from donating to the World Court of Human Rights Development Project, and we encourage you to explore this possibility with your local tax authorities and/or your tax adviser.